 Health and safety in badminton also means protecting nearby pedestrians or bystanders.
 They may get hurt if they are too close to the action.

 Make sure there is ample room inside all the pitch boundaries.
 That includes the safe movement of any badminton spectators.

-Use legal and safe rackets, shuttlecocks, and badminton equipment accessories.
-As a rule a heavy bat generates excessive power.
-That is more likely to increase the risk of damage during routine game play.
+It's worth noting that using this kind of heavy equipment is more likely to increase the risk of damage during routine game play.

-There are two principal badminton health and safety rules to avoid eye traumas:
+There are two key badminton health and safety rules to follow in order to avoid (or certainly limit the risk of) getting eye traumas:

 Badminton Safety Rules Tip: Learn the proper techniques and the safe way to play the shots.
 It will limit the likelihood of suffering injuries to your wrist, elbow, and shoulders.

-Health and Safety of Badminton PE in the United Kingdom
+Health and Safety Regulations in Badminton for United Kingdom